ebuchman/blog/content/posts/properties-of-money.md

 ## UoA - Denominating Debts

 The Unit of Account allows us to denominate debts.
+It is an accounting device.
-Historically it appears that UoAs have their origin in broadly accessible measurements of the physical world - for instance, a head of cattle, a shell, or a handful of grain.
+Historically it appears that UoAs have their origin in broadly accessible measurements of things in the physical world which may exist as private property - for instance, a head of cattle, a shell, or a handful of grain.
 UoAs were most famously standardized in the early temple palaces of the Near East, where they seem to have been based in a standard weight of barley - a shekel.